KevinM1031/digital-clock/README.md

 House light turns on when sun altitude is below -6 degrees (i.e. based on civil twilight).

 #### Web link parameters
-`lat` and `lon` overrides the local latitude and longitude (in degrees).
+-`lat` and `lon` overrides the local latitude and longitude (in degrees).
 Use them together; only setting one of them won't have any effect.
-`tz` overrides the local timezone in reference to UTC time.
+-`tz` overrides the local timezone in reference to UTC time.

 *Example:* `https://kevinm1031.github.io/digital-clock/?lat=33.3&lon=-84.5&?tz=1` *sets the local position as (-33.3, -84.5) and timezone as UTC+1*